 While charging at a Supercharger, the charging screen displays the remaining charging time needed to drive to your next Supercharger stop, or destination (if no further charging is needed).
 If you charge for a shorter or longer length of time, charging time at subsequent Supercharger stops is adjusted accordingly.

 If Trip Planner estimates that you won't have enough energy for your round trip, and there are no Superchargers available on your route, Trip Planner displays an alert at the top of the turn-by-turn direction list notifying you that charging is needed to reach your destination.

 As updated maps become available, they are automatically sent to Model 3 over Wi-Fi.
-To ensure you receive them, periodically connect Model 3 to a Wi-Fi network (see Connecting to Wi-Fi).
+To ensure you receive them, periodically connect Model 3 to a Wi-Fi network (see Wi-Fi).
 The touchscreen displays a message informing you when new maps are installed.